 When he did charge them for their drinks, their tabs were usually heavily discounted.
-It’s smart business and it kept them coming back.
+It was smart business and it kept them coming back.
 After all, the likelihood of trouble in a bar regularly patronized by cops was heavily mitigated.

 During their casual chat Luke asked if Benny had seen the old man with the hat, coat and skull walking stick in there tonight, or any time recently.

-Benny stood with his left foot propped up on a ledge under the bar, leaning his elbow on his raised knee.
+Benny propped a foot on a ledge under the bar, leaning his elbow on his raised knee.
 He paused for a moment of considered contemplation before responding.
 'No...I don't remember seeing anyone like that in here recently.'

 When Benny was called away to serve another customer at the opposite end of the bar, Luke took the opportunity to move through to his colleagues down in the cave.

 After solving two major crimes, it was a comforting way for Luke to wind down, not only after a long Friday, but also after a long week.

 Monday morning in the 84th was like any other day for Luke.
 As always, he arrived for work around 7.40am with a large coffee from his favorite café on Gold Street.
 His next priority was to read the daily newspaper to catch up on the weekend news while he savored his first of many coffees of the day.

 Slowly but surely the Detective Bull Pen came to life as one-by-one Luke greeted his Monday morning, weary-eyed colleagues as they arrived for work.
 Each one carried their obligatory morning coffee from their favorite café.